MarineEvoEcoLab/PublicResourceSection/README.md

 # Public Resources

-**MarineEvoEcoLab/PublicResourceSection** provides information on the materials and methods used in experimental project.
+**MarineEvoEcoLab/PublicResourceSection** provides information on the materials and methods used in experimental projects.

 ## Resource 1